KENJI-JIN/movie_edit/README.md

 # movie_edit
 the repository to edit movie
-At first, a source code merging videos is uploaded.
+At first, a python code merging videos is uploaded.

 # Prerequests
 moviepy